-- Construct a 4.0 km spur line between the POI on L-7003 and the Interconnection Customer's Interconnection Facility.
-This line would be built to 230kV standards, with the IC responsible for providing Right-of-Way. - Add control and communications between the wind farm and NSPI SCADA system (to be specified).
+- Construct a 4.2 km spur line between the POI on L-7004 and the Interconnection Customer's Interconnection Facility.
+This line would be built to 230kV standards. - Add control and communications between the wind farm and NSPI SCADA system (to be specified).